Capital City Bank Group (NASDAQ:CCBG) Raised to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Capital City Bank Group (NASDAQ:CCBG – Get Rating) from a sell rating to a hold rating in a research note released on Friday morning, Zacks.com reports.
+Capital City Bank Group (NASDAQ:CCBG – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.

 According to Zacks, “Capital City Bank Group, Inc. is a financial holding company with banking subsidiaries and numerous indirect subsidiaries.
 The Banks are full service banks, engaged in the commercial and retail banking business, including accepting demand, savings and time deposits; extending credit; originating residential mortgage loans; and providing data processing services, asset management services, trust services, retail brokerage services and a broad range of other financial services to corporate and individual customers, governmental entities and correspondent banks. “

-Separately, Keefe, Bruyette & Woods upgraded Capital City Bank Group from a market perform rating to an outperform rating and boosted their price target for the company from $31.00 to $33.00 in a research note on Tuesday, January 25th.
+Separately, Keefe, Bruyette & Woods upgraded Capital City Bank Group from a “market perform” rating to an “outperform” rating and increased their price objective for the company from $31.00 to $33.00 in a research report on Tuesday, January 25th.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, March 21st.
-Shareholders of record on Monday, March 7th were issued a dividend of $0.16 per share.
-This represents a $0.64 dividend on an annualized basis and a yield of 2.34%.
-The ex-dividend date of this dividend was Friday, March 4th.
-Capital City Bank Group’s payout ratio is 32.32%.

-In other Capital City Bank Group news, Director Allan G. Bense bought 10,000 shares of Capital City Bank Group stock in a transaction dated Tuesday, March 1st.
-The shares were acquired at an average cost of $26.76 per share, with a total value of $267,600.00.
-The purchase was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Treasurer Thomas A. Barron sold 5,000 shares of the business’s stock in a transaction that occurred on Thursday, March 10th.
-The stock was sold at an average price of $27.02, for a total value of $135,100.00.
-The disclosure for this sale can be found here.
-20.84% of the stock is currently owned by insiders.
+In other Capital City Bank Group news, Treasurer Thomas A. Barron sold 5,000 shares of the business’s stock in a transaction on Thursday, March 10th.
+The shares were sold at an average price of $27.02, for a total transaction of $135,100.00.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Allan G. Bense bought 10,000 shares of the business’s stock in a transaction on Tuesday, March 1st.
+The shares were purchased at an average cost of $26.76 per share, for a total transaction of $267,600.00.
+The disclosure for this purchase can be found here.
+20.84% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Barclays PLC boosted its holdings in shares of Capital City Bank Group by 22.6% in the 4th quarter.
-Barclays PLC now owns 58,218 shares of the financial services provider’s stock worth $1,538,000 after acquiring an additional 10,747 shares in the last quarter.
-Wells Fargo & Company MN raised its position in Capital City Bank Group by 101.2% in the 4th quarter.
-Wells Fargo & Company MN now owns 14,901 shares of the financial services provider’s stock worth $394,000 after purchasing an additional 7,494 shares during the last quarter.
-Goldman Sachs Group Inc. raised its position in Capital City Bank Group by 11.5% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 180,727 shares of the financial services provider’s stock worth $4,772,000 after purchasing an additional 18,582 shares during the last quarter.
-Deutsche Bank AG raised its position in Capital City Bank Group by 5.5% in the 4th quarter.
-Deutsche Bank AG now owns 8,165 shares of the financial services provider’s stock worth $216,000 after purchasing an additional 422 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC raised its position in Capital City Bank Group by 7.7% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 22,753 shares of the financial services provider’s stock worth $601,000 after purchasing an additional 1,626 shares during the last quarter.
-42.59% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in CCBG.
+Citigroup Inc. raised its stake in Capital City Bank Group by 105.6% during the 4th quarter.
+Citigroup Inc. now owns 3,724 shares of the financial services provider’s stock valued at $98,000 after purchasing an additional 1,913 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in shares of Capital City Bank Group by 84.8% in the third quarter.
+BNP Paribas Arbitrage SA now owns 4,229 shares of the financial services provider’s stock worth $105,000 after acquiring an additional 1,941 shares during the last quarter.
+Metropolitan Life Insurance Co NY increased its stake in shares of Capital City Bank Group by 104,075.0% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 4,167 shares of the financial services provider’s stock worth $107,000 after acquiring an additional 4,163 shares during the last quarter.
+Royal Bank of Canada increased its stake in shares of Capital City Bank Group by 8.8% in the third quarter.
+Royal Bank of Canada now owns 7,750 shares of the financial services provider’s stock worth $191,000 after acquiring an additional 628 shares during the last quarter.
+Finally, First Trust Advisors LP acquired a new position in shares of Capital City Bank Group in the fourth quarter worth $207,000.
+42.59% of the stock is currently owned by institutional investors.

 Capital City Bank Group, Inc operates as a bank holding company.
 Its principal services are Banking Services, Trust and Asset Management Services, and Brokerage Services.
 The firm provides traditional deposit and credit services, mortgage banking, asset management, trust, merchant services, bank cards, data processing and securities brokerage services.